ivan-reni-varghese/AI-Lab/README.md

 # AI-Lab
-This repository contains all the programs I worked with, for my Artificial Intelligence Lab during my 6th UG semester
+This repository contains all the programs I worked with, for my Artificial Intelligence Lab course during my 6th semester of the Undergraduate program at DSU